 - Try to see things from the other person’s viewpoint

 - Before condemning someone ask yourself if you are totally blameless yourself

 - What kind of a friend are you?
 Are you perfect?
 Would you like others to forgive you when you make a mistake?
 Then treat others the way you want to be treated.

 - Ask yourself what you gain by not forgiving someone – list the benefits and the negatives, (there will be many more negatives) – now ask yourself what are the benefits and negatives of forgiving that person, (you will see many more positives), so why don’t you just forgive..?

-Get a copy of my e-book “Self Esteem Secrets” – Discover simple, easy to remember tactics to skyrocket your self-esteem!
+Get a copy of my audio “A More Confident You” – Discover simple, easy to remember tactics to skyrocket your confidence and self-esteem!